X. Questions and Answers on the Truth of Incarnation

-Answer: That’s a very good question.
-Incarnation is indeed a huge mystery.
-For thousands of years, no one has understood the truth of incarnation.
-That is a fact.
-Almighty God comes in the last days and reveals the mystery of incarnation to man by Himself.
-Only then do we understand the truth of incarnation.
-Let’s read some passages from Almighty God.
-“The meaning of incarnation is that God appears in the flesh, and He comes to work among man of His creation in the image of a flesh.
+Answer: Pertaining to what is God incarnate, and what is the essence of God incarnate, it can be said as the mystery of the truth that we believers of the Lord fail to understand.
+For thousands of years, despite believers knew that the Lord Jesus was the incarnation of God, no one could understand what God incarnate and His essence are respectively.
+It was only until the advent of Almighty God in the last days that this mystery of the truth was unfolded to mankind.
+Let’s read a few passages of Almighty God’s word: “The meaning of incarnation is that God appears in the flesh, and He comes to work among man of His creation in the image of a flesh.
 So, for God to be incarnated, He must first be flesh, flesh with normal humanity; this, at the very least, must be true.
 In fact, the implication of God’s incarnation is that God lives and works in the flesh, God in His very essence becomes flesh, becomes a man” (“The Essence of the Flesh Inhabited by God” in The Word Appears in the Flesh).

 “The incarnate God is called Christ, and Christ is the flesh donned by the Spirit of God.
 This flesh is unlike any man that is of the flesh.
 This difference is because Christ is not of flesh and blood but is the incarnation of the Spirit.
 He has both a normal humanity and a complete divinity.
 His divinity is not possessed by any man.
 His normal humanity sustains all His normal activities in the flesh, while His divinity carries out the work of God Himself” (“The Substance of Christ Is Obedience to the Will of the Heavenly Father” in The Word Appears in the Flesh).